eNMS-automation/eNMS/docs/inventory/configuration_management.rst

   - Selecting a run from ``Display`` will display the associated configuration.
   - Selecting a run from ``Compare With`` will compare the configuration with the one selected in ``Display``.

-Additionnally, you can click on ``Raw logs`` to open a pop up that contains nothing but the configuration (useful for copy/pasting), and click on ``Clear`` to remove all previously stored configurations from the database.
+Additionally, you can click on ``Raw logs`` to open a pop up that contains nothing but the configuration (useful for copy/pasting), and click on ``Clear`` to remove all previously stored configurations from the database.

-Comparing two configurations will display a git-like line-by-line diff like the one below:
+Comparing two configurations will display a git-like line-by-line diff similar to the one below:

 .. image:: /_static/inventory/configuration_management/compare_configurations.png
    :alt: Compare Configurations.